Table of Contents

 Challenges:

-- Onboarding needed: Temporary workers need time to learn your tools, systems, and workflows.
+- Onboarding is necessary because temporary workers require time to familiarize themselves with your tools, systems, and workflows.

 - Team alignment: Extra effort may be needed to build team chemistry between internal and external members.